manapshymyr-OB/espace_mt/README.md

 This repository contains scripts that has been used during the Master's Thesis on topic **Attribute-based Classification of Industrial Building with OpenStreetMap and Remote Sensing Data in Bavaria** by Manap Shymyr (manap.shymyr@tum.de).

 During this thesis Python programming language and PostgreSQL with Postgis extension has been used.
 Therefore, the installation of the PostgreSQL is required.
-Otherwise, you can use datasets that are available to download via link (https://syncandshare.lrz.de/getlink/fi4nJZEmieKbZJ1B4hvGUo/) to datasets and reproduce the results using the scripts in .

 Steps to reproduce:
 1. Download vector data (actual land use, building footprint and OSM) and store them to PostgreSQL using the QGIS.